 As an animal communicator, I often work with veterinarians and trainers to find the root of the problem.
 Through telepathic communication, I can often get more pieces to the puzzle that adds up to the whole picture.
 Let me just say that I am not a veterinarian, nor do I have all the answers, but I work closely with the team (vet, trainer, owner) to create a bigger picture.
 Whether one believes in animal communication or not, intuition is real.
 Always follow your instinct, and you will usually find the right answer!

 Phone: 407 925-4417

-Now Offering Animal communication at our farm, by phone, or at your location.
+Now Offering Animal communication at our farm or by phone.
 Please Inquire Regarding Rates & Available Dates.

 Owner- Certified Medium- Animal Communicator- Reiki Master- Level 2 Sound Healer